swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-18-train-the-model-on-a-kubernetes-pod.md

 Create a new file called `runner-gpu.yaml` in the `kubernetes` directory with the following content.
-Replace `<my_username>` and `<my_repository_name>` with your own username and repository name.
+Replace `<my_username>` and `<my_repository_name>` with your own GitHub username and repository name.

 ```txt title="kubernetes/runner-gpu.yaml"
 apiVersion: v1